-(Section references are to the Internal Revenue) Code unless otherwise specified)
+(Section references are to the Internal Revenue Code)

-Paperwork Reduction Act Notice.----We ask for this information to carry out the Internal Revenue laws of the United States.
+Paperwork Reduction Act Notice.-We ask for this information to carry out the Internal Revenue laws of the United States.
 We need it to ensure that taxpayers are complying with these laws and to allow us to figure and collect the right amount of tax.
 You are required to give us this information.